riceset/Garden/content/Linguistics/Zhuyin.md

 ---
-title: Journey into Zhuyin: The Taiwanese alphabet
+title: Journey into Zhuyin
 date: 2024-04-21
 ---

-# Journey into Zhuyin: The Taiwanese alphabet
+# Journey into Zhuyin

 I've always been fascinated by Chinese characters, particularly the traditional ones used in Taiwanese Mandarin.
 This led me to study Zhuyin, the phonetic system utilized in Taiwan not only to represent sounds and tones but also to input of Chinese characters on computers.